dy1io/hostathing.com/_pages/terms.md

 You may not engage in any activities that violate our guidelines, including but not limited to hacking, cheating, or other disruptive behavior.

 #### 4.3.
+Community Guidelines

+You must adhere to the community guidelines and rules established by your gaming community when using our services.

+#### 4.4.
+Avatar Content

+Avatars uploaded by users should not contain inappropriate or offensive content or personal information and must not violate any applicable laws, infringe on copyrights, trademarks, or other intellectual property rights, or be otherwise objectionable.

+#### 4.5.
 Compliance with Laws

 You agree that while using our services, you will not engage in any activities that are illegal under local, state, national, or international law.
 We do not condone or support any unlawful activities and reserve the right to report any such activities to the appropriate authorities.

-#### 4.4.
-Avatar Content

-Avatars uploaded by users should not contain inappropriate or offensive content or personal information and must not violate any applicable laws, infringe on copyrights, trademarks, or other intellectual property rights, or be otherwise objectionable.

 ### 5. Service Availability